Hurting Mayfield, Browns score late, outduel Bengals 37-34

 MISSING PIECES

-The Bengals had lost Mixon (foot) and cornerback William Jackson III (concussion) to injuries during the week.
-Their offensive line took another blow when they lost two starters to injuries in Sunday's game: OT Jonah Williams (neck) and C Trey Hopkins (concussion) in the second quarter.
+The Bengals had lost Mixon and cornerback William Jackson III (concussion) to injuries during the week.
+Their offensive line took another blow when they lost more starters to injuries in Sunday's game: OT Jonah Williams (neck) and C Trey Hopkins (concussion) in the second quarter.
+Tackle Bobby Hart also left with an injury but there was no update.

 INJURIES